nextflow-io/nextflow/docs/wave.md

 ```

 Nextflow will only allow the use of containers with no security
 vulnerabilities when using these settings.
-You can define the level of accepted vulnerabilities using `wave.scan.levels`.
+You can define the level of accepted vulnerabilities using `wave.scan.allowedLevels`.
 For example:

 ```
-wave.scan.levels = 'low,medium'
+wave.scan.allowedLevels = 'low,medium'
 ```

 The above setting will allow the use of containers with *low* and *medium* vulnerabilities.
 Accepted values are `low`, `medium`, `high`, and `critical`.
 See [common vulnerabilities scoring system](https://en.wikipedia.org/wiki/Common_Vulnerability_Scoring_System) for more information about these levels.